 AUTHOR’S NOTE: XO Kaia is a fictional series about a freshman girl named Kaia who attends J. Clarke Richardson Collegiate.
 It shows her journal entries documenting what she learned each day.
-A new installment of the series is added every Tuesday.
+A new installment of the series is added regularly.
 This is the first and second entries in the series.

 Dear Future Self,